ronbrogan/OpenH2/README.md

 ﻿[![Build Status](https://dev.azure.com/ronaldbrogan/ronaldbrogan/_apis/build/status/ronbrogan.openh2?branchName=master)](https://dev.azure.com/ronaldbrogan/ronaldbrogan/_build/latest?definitionId=1&branchName=master)

 # OpenH2

-OpenH2 is a personal project of reverse engineering the Halo 2 (Vista) map file format.
+OpenH2 is an open source game engine and tooling for Halo 2.
+It serves as a personal project of reverse engineering the Halo 2 (Vista) map file format.
 I am explicitly avoiding any reverse engineering of binaries or distributed tooling.

 # General architecture
 A map file is deserialized into a version-specific set of types.
 This map file is then translated to common format types for use in the engine by the Scenario Abstraction Layer (SAL).